 About me

 I’m a London-based artist and freelance art teacher.
-Born in Birmingham, England, I moved to London in 2007.
+Born in Birmingham, England, I moved to London in 2007 and stayed there ever since.

-I believe anyone, whatever their age, can draw and use drawing to learn, express themselves and explore the world around them.
+What I believe I believe anyone, whatever their age, can draw and use art to learn, express themselves and explore the world around them.
 Making art can be a social activity that breaks down social barriers.
 In particular, drawing is accessible to anyone and I believe it can improve wellbeing, hence my work in encouraging others to take it up.
-I’m a keen advocate of drawing, including digital drawing, as a way to foster creativity in relevant, enjoyable and accessible forms for people of all ages.
+I’m a keen advocate of making art as a way to foster creativity in relevant, enjoyable and accessible forms for people of all ages.

 Work